Gateway API Adoption Guide

 number: 80

-For existing NGINX Ingress environments, we recommend immediately applying admission controller policies that prohibit the use of nginx.ingress.kubernetes.io/configuration-snippet and nginx.ingress.kubernetes.io/server-snippet annotations.
+For existing NGINX Ingress environments, applying an admission controller policy that immediately prohibits the use of the nginx.ingress.kubernetes.io/configuration-snippet and nginx.ingress.kubernetes.io/server-snippet annotations is recommended.

 1. Configuration Snippet Injection Attack

-NGINX Ingress allows arbitrary string injection via annotations, creating severe security risks:
+NGINX Ingress allows arbitrary strings to be injected into annotations, creating serious security risks:

 annotations: